kubernetes/website/docs/getting-started-guides/ubuntu/automated.md

 - Kubernetes (automated deployment, operations, and scaling)
      - Three node Kubernetes cluster with one master and two worker nodes.
-     - TLS used for communication between nodes for security.
+     - TLS used for communication between units for security.
      - Flannel Software Defined Network (SDN) plugin
      - A load balancer for HA kubernetes-master (Experimental)
      - Optional Ingress Controller (on worker)